- No 3.5mm headphone jack

-Google Pixel 2 prices will vary depending on retailer, age, special offers and whether or not it's purchased with a service plan.
+The Google Pixel 2 price will vary depending on retailer, age, special offers and whether or not it's purchased with a service plan.
 If purchased with a 2 year service contract for example, you would likely pay much less for the phone itself up front.
-HTC's suggested retail price is $649.00.
 You can compare Google Pixel 2 prices from around the web here on The Informr.

 HTC backs up the Google Pixel 2 with a 2 Years parts & labour warranty.